Sha-Chen-Abd-Math/Hive-Five/README.md

 # Consumption

-One of the most important aspect of our projet was the consumption.
-Most of the time, our system has to be on a low consumption mode.
-Here's how we measured how much current our system used.
-We connected
+One of the key focuses of our project revolved around battery consumption.
+Our system predominantly operates in a low-power mode to ensure continuous battery functionality.
+To gauge the current draw of our system, we utilized a Looti Device.
+The precise current value at the moment of data transmission becomes inconsequential due to the brief interval, minimizing any impact on the battery autonomy.

 ![image](https://github.com/Sha-Chen-Abd-Math/Hive-Five/assets/165886029/9f39f355-9d08-4540-873b-16b1191c1af2)

+We can see the our consumption is about 1.7 mA.

 # Deployment